 Tandem Diabetes Care now offers Control IQ™ technology to those using their t:SlimX2 insulin pumps.
-This is on top of the Basal IQ™ technology that is already available in the US and Canada.
-But what do these new technological features really mean to people with type 1 diabetes?
+This is on top of the Basal IQ™ technology that is already available.
+What do these new technological features really mean to people with type 1 diabetes?
 How do they differ from the features currently available on the new Medtronic pumps?
 Here is what we found out.

 What is Basal-IQ™ Technology?

 Basal IQ™ is a predictive low-glucose suspend algorithm that can be installed on Tandem’s t-SlimX2 ™ insulin pumps.
 It utilizes the sensor values from an integrated Dexcom G6 sensor to help reduce the frequency and duration of a hypoglycemic event (low blood sugar).
 Because this system works with the G6, no calibration is required.

-Basal IQ™ technology is essentially the bottom half of a closed-loop.
+Basal IQ™ technology is the bottom half of a closed-loop.
 It reduces hypoglycemia by suspending insulin delivery when a low is predicted.
 It does not increase basal rates or correct highs, however.

 How does Basal IQ™ Technology work?

 According to SixUntilMe, Basal IQ™ looks 30 minutes into the future and then uses its algorithm to decide what to do.
 If glucose levels are predicted to drop below 4.4mmol (80mg/dl) or if it is currently below 3.8mmol (70mg/dl) and dropping, basal insulin delivery is stopped.
 Basal-IQ™ will then resume insulin delivery once the blood glucose levels start to rise.

 Can Basal IQ™ be turned off?

 Yes!
 If you don’t want to use this system or are not currently using a Dexcom G6, Basal IQ™ can be turned off.

 How do you get Basal IQ™ Technology